The Food and Agriculture Organization of the United Nations (FAO)

 FAO Sub-Regional Office for Central Asia, which was inaugurated in 2007 in Ankara, is of importance to Türkiye.
 The FAO Sub-Regional Office operates under the purview of the FAO Regional Office for Europe and Central Asia in Budapest.

 Türkiye’s representation in FAO: Türkiye aims to maintain active engagement in the Organization’s programmes.
 In coordination with the Ministry of Agriculture and Forestry, Türkiye attends in the meetings of the FAO decision-making bodies as well as Committee and meetings of European Regional Group of which Türkiye is a member.
-The work at the FAO Headquarters are followed by the Turkish Embassy in Rome.
+The work at the FAO Headquarters is followed by the Turkish Embassy in Rome.